Identification of Information Structures in Bayesian Games: Proofs of Main Results

-In Theorem \ref{thm_well}, the convergence of LQG games occurs with respect to the norm (\ref{norm_lqg}), and genericity is meant by the corresponding norm-openness and norm-denseness.
-With this formalization at hand, we can now formally state Theorem \ref{thm_well}; the next restatement slightly strengthens the ``denseness'' of the unique existence of an affine equilibrium so that the perturbation is given only to the payoff weight function $w$.
+In Theorem~\ref{thm_well}, convergence of LQG games is understood with respect to the norm \eqref{norm_lqg}, and genericity refers to the corresponding notions of norm-openness and norm-denseness.
+With this formalization in place, we can now formally state Theorem~\ref{thm_well} as follows.